milesj/interweave/docs/parser.md

 <Interweave transform={transform} />
 ```

-Note that `transform` is run before checking the whitelist, allowing you to use non-whitelisted tags
+Note that `transform` is run before checking the allowed list, permitting you to use non-allowed
-in a controlled way.
-Blacklisted tags like `script` will not be transformed.
+tags in a controlled way.
+Banned tags like `script` will not be transformed.

 ## Disabling HTML